gui88Abreu/image_filter_performance/README.md

   0 execute main with threads
   1 execute main with processes
   ```
 Also you are allowed to execute it on all images with **make test**.
 It will be generate a csv table with the taken time to execute blur filter in each image.
-The images must be in the directory named as **images**, the output images will be there in the directory **filtered_images**.
+The images must be in the directory named as **images**, the output images will be saved in the directory **filtered_images**.

 ## Subsidiary Script
 In order to compare the performance of the program you are allowed to execute the Subsidiary Script **generate_datas.py**.